espacesociety/espacesociety.github.io/_macropedia/enhanced-soldier-systems.md

 An ESS also requires relatively frequent maintenance surgeries to maintain its healthy operation.
 Since many veterans began to resent them, the ESS gained a poor political reputation.
 They have maintained a presence in the underworld and among various sundry groups, including a few "Pure Terran" Mercenary groups.

-ESS's enjoyed a brief return to the limelight for the [Zenbrudi War](/macropedia/zenbrudi-war), but have generally fallen out of use among reputable military and combat services.
+ESSs enjoyed a brief return to the limelight for the [Zenbrudi War](/macropedia/zenbrudi-war), but have generally fallen out of use among reputable military and combat services.

 ## References
 1. [Anthorph](/macropedia/anthorph)s